 Simulations have been carried on only for the preferential path (i.e. solid connection lines).

-Transmission direction from each PoP onwards is assumed as “downlink” (DL) and the opposite is considered as “uplink” (UL) in the whole document.
+Transmission direction from each PoP onwards is assumed as “downlink” (DL) and the opposite is considered as “uplink” (UL) in the whole Report.

 Simulation method and results